Do you plan to transfer to a four year college or university?

 Be aware of the cost of attendance and make a financial plan.

-Know your chosen college’s application requirements
+Know your chosen college’s application requirements and deadlines.

 Apply for Financial Aid, listing each institution in which you are interested on your FAFSA.